zopefoundation/grok/doc/reference/directives.rst

 .. function:: grok.baseclass()

     A class-level directive without argument to mark something as a base class.
-Base classes are are not grokked.
+Base classes are not grokked.

-    Another way to indicate that something is a base class, is by postfixing the classname with ``'Base'``.

-    The baseclass mark is not inherited by subclasses, so those subclasses will be grokked (except they are explicitly declared as baseclasses as well).
+    The baseclass mark is not inherited by subclasses, so those subclasses will be grokked (except if they are also explicitly declared as baseclasses as well).

-**Example:**
+**Example: Mark a View class as a Base Class**

-Using this example, only the :class:`WorkingView` will serve as a view, while calling the :class:`ViewBase` or :class:`AnotherView` will lead to a :exc:`ComponentLookupError`.
+Using this example, only the :class:`WorkingView` will serve as a view, while calling the :class:`AnotherView` will lead to a :exc:`ComponentLookupError`.

 .. code-block:: python